 1 tsp turmeric

-In a 4 cup or larger microwave safe bowl, add coconut oil, grapeseed oil and olive oil.
+In a 4 cup or larger microwave safe bowl, add coconut oil, avocado oil and olive oil.
 Heat on high in the microwave for one minute or until the coconut oil is melted.
 Add the rest of the ingredients and stir well.
 Return to microwave and heat for another two minutes or until you see bubbles and foam on the top.
 Stir well and transfer to a blender or food processor.
 Pulse on low until combined.
 Keeping it in the blender or food processor cup, cool it in the refrigerator.
 After ten minutes, pulse it again to combine, scraping down the sides if needed.
 Continue to cool and pulse the margarine until it solidifies.
 Transfer into air tight container and store in the refrigerator.